INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Speaking about active bands, you mentioned Sons of Apollo and the Winery Dogs.
 Do you have more projects going on at the moment?

 No. There was a band I did some recordings with.
-It was a formal little studio project, but it never really went anywhere, but I’m doing a record with Ray Luzier this year, bass, and drums.
+It was a formal little studio project, but it never really went anywhere, but I’m doing a record with Ray Luzier this year, bass and drums.

 Will it be an instrumental album?

 Well, there might be some singing.
 But it’s going to be a wild, crazy-ass record.
-We don’t care if you’re going to play all our wild shit.
+We don’t care if you’re going to play all our crazy shit.
 Ray is so great!
 And I went to see Korn recently, and he just killed.
 It was so great!
 Fantastic.
 He also played on Jonathan David’s solo tour, the lead singer of Korn, it was great.
 Yeah, he lives close to me now.
 I moved to Nashville, and he’s very close to me.

 Now when you mentioned Nashville, it seems that many musicians have settled there recently?

 It’s the new LA.
 And now they just pass along LA where you can’t just pay your band money.
 You got to have accountants and tax documents and all kinds.
 So basically, the music business in LA is over.
 You can’t play.
 You can’t put a band together and play.
 You got to have employee records and tax, and you can’t just say, “Hey, come on out in rehearse.
 I’ll give you $100”.